zzzprojects/learn-orm/tutorials/csharp-tutorial/interfaces.md

  - An interface can declare only a group of related functionalities, it is the responsibility of the deriving class to implement that functionality.
  - An interface is defined with the `interface` keyword.
- - An interface can contain declarations of methods, properties, indexers, and events, but it may not declare instance data such as fields, auto-implemented properties, or property-like events.
+ - An interface can contain declarations of methods, properties, indexers, and events, but it may not declare instance data, such as fields, auto-implemented properties, or property-like events.
- - Multiple inheritance is possible with the help of interfaces but not with classes.
+ - Multiple inheritance is possible with the help of interfaces, but not with classes.

 The following code shows how to define a simple interface.